CannerCMS/docs.canner.io/docs/guides-development.md

 ## Changing Number of Items in an Array

-We provides the `-l, --listLength` option for you to edit the number of fake items in an array.
+We provide the `-l, --listLength` option for you to edit the number of fake items in an array.

 ```sh
 $ canner script:serve --listLength 50